-Cooking is the term used for computing or calculating the operators of networks.
+Cooking is the term in TouchDesigner used for computing or calculating the operators of networks.
 Middle-click on a node to see how long it last cooked, and how many times it cooked since you started TouchDesigner.

 TouchDesigner will cook a node only when it needs to - it doesn't cook every node every frame.